Insights Website development services

 3. We used Google Trends – a tool that evaluates the popularity of specific Google search terms based on real-time data, considering the time, location, and season of the search.

-4. We studied the results of recent StackOverFlow surveys regarding the best web development platforms.
+4. We studied the results of recent StackOverflow surveys regarding the best web development platforms.

 Note that we focused our attention on the most common web development solutions and platforms rather than on software development solutions in general.
 Specifically, we put the following areas in the spotlight: